sinbruh/group4-webapp/DESIGN.md

 The most important message on this page are the cars displayed for rental.

+The order of importance will thus be
+1. The cars for rental section,
+2. The card in the cars for
+rental section,
-The order of importance will thus be (1) the cars for rental section, (2) the card in the cars for rental section, (3) the rental information section, (4) the rent button in the rental information section and (5) the navigation bar.
+3. The rental information section,
+4. The rent button in the rental information section and
+5. The navigation bar.

 The sections on the page will be the cars for rental section, the rental information section and the navigation bar.